torvalds/linux/Documentation/virt/hyperv/vpci.rst

-The Hyper-V virtual PCI driver supports vPCI devices using MSI, multi-MSI, or MSI-X.  Assigning the guest vCPU that will receive the interrupt for a particular MSI or MSI-X message is complex because of the way the Linux setup of IRQs maps onto the Hyper-V interfaces.
-For the single-MSI and MSI-X cases, Linux calls hv_compse_msi_msg() twice, with the first call containing a dummy vCPU and the second call containing the real vCPU.
+The Hyper-V virtual PCI driver supports vPCI devices using MSI, multi-MSI, or MSI-X.  Assigning the guest vCPU that will receive the interrupt for a particular MSI or MSI-X message is complex because of the way the GNU/Linux setup of IRQs maps onto the Hyper-V interfaces.
+For the single-MSI and MSI-X cases, GNU/Linux calls hv_compse_msi_msg() twice, with the first call containing a dummy vCPU and the second call containing the real vCPU.
 Furthermore, hv_irq_unmask() is finally called (on x86) or the GICD registers are set (on arm64) to specify